Pi Chapter - University of Nebraska Lincoln

 Our annual fall fundraiser is our Pi Chapter signature - French Toast Fest.
-We spend one night in October making unbelievable amounts of French toast to serve our many visitors from all over Lincoln.
+We spend one day in October making unbelievable amounts of French toast to serve our many visitors from all over Lincoln.
 All of the proceeds go toward Girls On The Run.
 We don’t mean to brag, we don’t mean to boast, but at Gamma Phi Beta, we love our French Toast!

 We’re excited to announce Gamma Phi Beta's newest annual philanthropy event the spring called Moonball!
 This year, Moonball will be a 5-on-5 basketball tournament, where event proceeds benefit our philanthropic partner, Girls on the Run.
 Students, campus organizations, local businesses and community members are invited to participate.
 Moonball will be held on Friday, March 29th, 2019 from 5 p.m. to 9 p.m. at the UNL City Campus Rec.
-Teams of 5-10 people can sign up on Gamma Phi Beta Pi Chapter's Facebook page soon.
+Teams of 5-10 people can sign up through members of Gamma Phi Beta.